yethihahtwe/yethihahtwe.github.io/reports/mtc-ict-training/mtc-ict-training.md

   * Why cleaning is important
   * Dealing with Antivirus
   * The relationship between performance and resources
 * Zoom/Google Meet Audio and Video
+  * Why the voices are echoing

+  * Why they can't hear you

+  * Why I can't share screen

+  * How to test speaker and mic before meeting

 * Malfunctioning Projector
   * How to maintain your projector
 * Poor Internet Connection
   * How to configure your wireless router
+  * What can I do when the WiFi password is shared to numerous users
+  * MAC address filtering
 * Screen Sharing Problems
   * How to share your screen in the middle of your presentation
+  * Display adaptors
 * Part of the computer is broken
-  * Hinge fracture - common problem
+  * Hinge fracture
 * Printing Problems
   * How to do eco-friendly printing
   * Common Printer problems and solutions
 * File sharing problems
   * How to share files in office using Google Drive
   * How to organize files and folders
+  * How to bypass google drive storage limit and get unlimited Google Drive storage for free

-* Lost Data
+* Disk problems
   * How to partition your hard drive
   * System Restore points
+  * How to set up a Windows 11 USB boot
+  * How to set up Hiren's Boot USB
 * Windows not booting
   * Legacy boot Vs UEFI boot
   * Safe Mode
   * Windows Recovery Environment
-  * Select proper boot device despite switching boot mode
+  * Prompt to select proper boot device despite switching boot mode
 * Keyboard problems
   * What to do when one or more keys are not working
-  * How to install Myanmar font and keyboard in Windows 10,11
+  * How to install font and keyboard in Windows 10,11
 * Driver issues
   * Device Manager
 * Common Software problems and solutions